h-greggc/greggc-hb/content/post/finding-decision-objectives/index.md

 ### 1.1 Clear Decision Objectives are Essential

 Sometimes weeks or months into a team’s decision making process, debate arises around the meaning of the decision objective(s) possibly stalling the team’s progress.
 Different perceptions among the team about purpose of the decision creates uncertainty, a poorly formed decision and might even lead to a dysfunctional team process.
 The team’s growing uncertainty often leads to a request that the decision owner restate her objective(s) to the working group.
 In other situations, the decision making team might complete their decision-making charge recommendation under a shared misunderstanding of the objectives only to be told that from the decision owner’s perspective, the team answered the *wrong question*!
-If broken decision making processes occur fre*quently in the organization, there will be a growing list of reluctant volunteers for *ad hoc\* decision making groups.
+If broken decision making processes occur fre*quently in the organization, there will be a growing list of reluctant volunteers for* ad hoc\* decision making groups.
 Ultimately, poor processes affect organizational performance and resilience.

 > The achievement of objectives is the sole reason for being interested in any decision.
 (Keeney 1992, 55).

-Keeney’s succinct statement or similar statements appear frequently in decades of MCDM literature.
-Yet I believe that most decision facilitators or coaches will report that a lack of clearly-stated objectives remains a common problem for individual or team decision making.
-The decision objective(s)–the *reason(s) for the decision*—are sometimes poorly articulated even for critical strategic decisions.
-In the absence of clear objectives, the MCDM process fails produces disillusion and frustration with formal decision making processes.
+Keeney’s succinct statement or similar statements appear frequently over decades of MCDM research.
+Yet I believe that most decision facilitators or coaches will attest to the notion that poorly-stated objectives remains a common problem for both individual or team decision making.
+The decision objective(s)–i.e., *the* *reason(s) for the decision*—are sometimes poorly articulated even for critical strategic decisions.
+In the absence of clear objectives, the MCDM process fails often leads to disillusionment and frustration with formal decision making when it is most needed.

-### 1.2 Doesn’t everyone know the objectives?
+### 1.2 Doesn’t everyone already know the objectives?

 Think about your experience working in groups or teams who have been charged with finding solutions to complex problems, such as developing new information or prioritizing among projects in the organization’s tactical plan.
 Did the team discuss and articulate the main objective, or was the objective simply “handed down” from the decision owner?
 Senior management or next-level managers likely pass the team’s decision-making charge and expectations either verbally in the form of a committee charge or problem statement.
 The decision objective(s) might be well understood and part of both the culture and business process in most routine decisions.
 But novel and complex decision settings can lead to both nuanced and vague decision objectives for a variety of reasons, such as the uncertainty about a novel situation or even a concern by management for appearing to dictate a decision process.
 These are the team decision making situations that we are most interested in understanding and improving, so-called “Category II” decisions that are “nonroutine, nonrecurring and uncertain of outcome”(Harrison 1999).
 The remainder of this essay focuses on the importance of setting clear objectives for these difficult multiobjective decisions.
 A clear articulation of the objectives and a communication processes keeping the interpretation timely is crucial to an efficient decision-making process and achieving a lasting and satisfying choice.